Robert T. Teamoh: Career

-In 1894 he married Julia Jackson.
-He represented Ward 9.
+He represented Ward 9 of the 1894 Massachusetts legislature.
 He was part of a delegation of legislators that visited Virginia.
-Charles Triplett O'Ferrall, Virginia's governor refused the meet with the delegation while Teamoh was part of it so he waited outside.
+Charles Triplett O'Ferrall, Virginia's governor, refused the meet with the delegation while Teamoh was part of it.
 This caused some outrage and protest in Massachusetts.

-He was succeeded in office by William L. Reed.
+Journalist Josephine St. Pierre Ruffin criticized Teamoh in her newspaper, Woman's Era, for "servile complicity" in the O'Ferrall incident.
+He was succeeded in office by William L. Reed in 1896.
+Teamoh was a known Freemason.